-When it comes to having an electrician install your EV charger, there are some things you should consider ahead of time and make sure to ask a few questions before getting started.
+When having an electrician complete your EV Charger Installation, there are some things you should consider ahead of time.
 Electricity can be hazardous and it is always important that any wiring is handled with care, caution, and expertise.
 A certified electrician will have the knowledge and expertise to install your EV properly according to your personal needs.

 Based on the type of charger you wish to install the amount of electricity you will need varies.
 Electric vehicles can be charged at power draws comparable to various household appliances.
 Most electric vehicles charging at home on a 240-volt level 2 charger will draw about 7,200 watts or less.